project-aries/gradle-docker-applications-plugin/README.md

 * Fail **ONLY** when necessary (i.e. invoking `Down` on an application that does not exist does not fail).
 * Highly opinionated design for dockerized-application(s) based off of best practices.

+Furthermore, this plugin solves the following problems for developers, devops, and site-reliability engineers:

+* No longer need to maintain site specific images for minor changes (i.e. new tomcat image with added war file).
+* Ability to stand-up a single dockerized-application(s) for integration testing which in turn can be shared and managed across multiple project(s).
+* Well defined DSL to easily script the defintion of your dockerized-application.
+* Removal of having to understand the inner workings of docker, or the `gradle-docker-plugin`, providing a fast way to get your dockerized-application defined and up and running with minimal effort.

 ## Getting Started